stackup-wallet/accessctl/README.md

 ## Policies and Actions

-The following is a flow chart of how the `IAMValidator` decides if a `UserOperation` is allowed based on a given `Policy` and its associated `Actions`.
+The following is a flow chart of how the `IAMModule` decides if a `UserOperation` is allowed based on a given `Policy` and its associated `Actions`.

 ```mermaid
 flowchart TD